Great Ocean Road, Wildlife, Reef & Sydney VacationTwelve Apostles. Credit: Visit Victoria

 Dress Code: Smart casual

-Travel by private car from your vacation accommodation in Sydney, Australia, to the Airport.
+Travel by shuttle from your vacation accommodation in Sydney, Australia, to the Airport.

 Travel by international air to your destination.